Magnolia 5.6 reached end of life on June 25, 2020. This branch is no longer supported, see End-of-life policy.

 To set the locale of the AdminCentral, open the pull down menu in the top right corner of the browser window and click the first row of the menu, titled Edit user profile if the current locale setting is English.
 On the Preferences tab:

-The new locale will be applied the next time you login to the AdminCentral.
+The new locale is applied the next time you log in to the AdminCentral.

 Public locale influences the editorial content and template labels rendered on a visitor's device.
 Unless a visitor registers to a product or service and actively provides the preferred locale information, the public instance has to rely on other means that help identify the visitor's preferred locale.

-There are a number of ways of obtaining some form of locale information.
-Some of them use advanced techniques such as geolocation based on ping delay or topology, but one of the most common way is to look into the content of an HTTP request.
+There are a number of ways of obtaining locale information.
+Some of them use advanced techniques such as geolocation based on ping delay or topology, but one of the most common ways is to look into the content of an HTTP request.
 At least the following three parts of an HTTP request are relevant to the identification of the public user's locale:

 Magnolia has no ready-made means how to check for the existence of and retrieve this type of locale information.
 The preferred locale information is communicated via the